pinoji/pinoji/README.md

 - 👋 Hi, I’m Hideya Koizumi
-- 👀 I teach Physical Chemistry & My hobby is to develop Quantum Mechanics code and Stat Mechanics in general
+- 👀 I teach Physical Chemistry & My hobby is to develop Quantum Mechanics code and Stat Mechanics in general.
+- Online textbook available at: https://pinoji.github.io/PhysicalChemistryThroughComputerSimulations/
 - 🌱 My current interest is in computational biochemistry
 - 💞️ I’m looking to collaborate on biochem related topics
 - 📫 How to reach me （hkoizumi at astate dot edu）